 - Stavros tou Missirikou, a medieval Orthodox church converted into a mosque

-- Agios Ionnis Cathedral, originally a 14th-century Benedictine chapel dedicated to St. John the Evangelist, then an Orthodox monastery (1426 AD), now a cathedral
+- Agios Ionnis Cathedral, originally a Benedictine chapel dedicated to Saint John the Evangelist in the 1300s, then an Orthodox monastery, now a cathedral

 - Tayt-el-Kafa Mosque

-- Panagia Chrysaliniotissa Church, built in 1450 AD, the oldest Byzantine church in Lefkosia
+- Panagia Chrysaliniotissa Church, built in 1450, the oldest Byzantine church in Lefkosia

-On my own, I toured the Cyprus Folk Art Museum, housed in the former Archbishop’s Palace since 1961 AD.
-The building dates to the 15th century.
-On display are weaving, pottery, embroidery, lace, costumes, metalwork, woodcarving, basketry, leatherwork and jewelry.
+On my own, I toured the Cyprus Folk Art Museum, housed in the former Archbishop’s Palace since 1961.
+The building dates to the 1400s.
+On display are weaving, pottery, embroidery, lace, costumes, metalwork, woodcarving, basketry, leatherwork, and jewelry.
 Outside of the museum is a bust of Archbishop Kyprianos.
-He was forcibly removed from his room in the palace (now the museum) in 1921 AD and hanged by the Turks.
+He was forcibly removed from his room in the palace (now the museum) in 1921 and hanged by the Turks.